-As an induction agent prior to inhalation anaesthesia in dogs, cats and pet rabbits.

-As a sole anaesthetic agent for the induction and maintenance of anaesthesia for the performance of examination or surgical procedures in dogs and cats.
+As an induction agent prior to inhalation anaesthesia.
+As a sole anaesthetic agent for the induction and maintenance of anaesthesia for the performance of examination or surgical procedures.

 4.3 Contraindications

 Do not use in combination with other intravenous anaesthetic agents.
 Do not use on animals with hypersensitivity to the active substance or any other excipients.